splurge/splurge/README.md

 ## Loading in data

-This assumes that you're a developer and have downloaded all of the data files from Scholars Portal into the `app/splurge/data/` directory.

-TODO: Add test data to the repo so this works out of the box for non-developers.
+Some test data comes with the code, in the `app/splurge/data/` directory.
+(If you're at an Ontario university library you can download data files from the Scholars Portal server.)

 Run this:

     $ cd app/splurge
     $ ./tool.py --update_database

-This will take a while.
+The test data will load quickly but real data sets, with hundreds of thousands of transactions, will take a while.

 Test it: